alwaysamanda/Heterozygosity_Code/README.txt

 Submitted for HydCol, HepPer, HemOce, HypSab, NarBan, MobBir, and HetFra

 Modified 20250520_find_het_per_chr_V4.py to remove the today_date and make it run for each individual chromosome rather than loop over all autosomal chromsomes
+Modified 20250325_find_het_whole_genome_V3.py to remove today_date

+Modified 20250123_Plot_het_per_chr.R to remove today_date from it, and to save outputs in png formation Modified 20250325_Plot_het_whole_genome.R to remove today_date from it, and save output in png format

+Added all outputs from heterozygosity rules to rule all Submitted for HydCol, HepPer, HemOce, HypSab, MobBir, NarBan, and HetFra Submitted for LycPac